 - Most children are naturally curious, but some do not know how to focus or use this curiosity.
 Kindergarten is a time for sparking and directing your child’s curiosity and natural love of learning.

 Ask any number of educators and parents, and you will get many different descriptions of the ideal kindergarten.
 But there are certain basic agreements among educators as to what makes a good program.
 It should:

 - Expand your child’s ability to learn about (and from) the world, organize information, and solve problems.
 This increases his feelings of self-worth and confidence, his ability to work with others, and his interest in challenging tasks.

 - Provide a combination of formal (teacher-initiated) and informal (child-initiated) activities.
 Investigations and projects allow your child to work both on her own and in small groups.

-- Keep large group activities that require sitting and listening to a minimum.
+- Minimize use of large group activities that require sitting.
 Instead, most activities feature play-based, hands-on learning in small groups.
 As the year progresses, large group activities become a bit longer in preparation for 1st grade.

 - Foster a love of books, reading, and writing.
 There are books, words, and kids’ own writing all over the classroom.

 When looking at programs, keep these elements in mind — as well as the specific needs of your child and family.
 Not every program is perfect for every child.
 Some children thrive in a program with more direction, some with less.
 Talk to your child’s preschool teacher, visit a few schools, and talk to the principal or a kindergarten teacher before deciding.

 What if the Program Is Less Than Ideal?